SelinkaLalabekyan/Clarity-Map-App/README.md

 success, generating an ImprovementScore for reward calculations.

-• Database and Storage: SQLite or PostgreSQL (choose which you used) stores user data, mission details, and progress tracking, ensuring secure and efficient data management.
+• Database and Storage: SQLite stores user data, mission details, and progress tracking, ensuring secure and efficient data management.